spiffe/spire-controller-manager/migration/README.md

 ### Can SPIRE Controller Manager be deployed in a different Pod from SPIRE Server?

 This is not supported with SPIRE Controller Manager, they must be in the same Pod.
-If you require them to be in seperate Pods, please open a [new issue](https://github.com/spiffe/spire-controller-manager/issues/new) with your use case.
+If you require them to be in separate Pods, please open a [new issue](https://github.com/spiffe/spire-controller-manager/issues/new) with your use case.

 ### Can I manually create entries like I could with the CRD Kubernetes Workload Registrar?

-This is not currently supported, SPIRE Controller Manager will automatically garbage collect any manually created entries.
-If you need suppport for manually created entries, please update [#76](https://github.com/spiffe/spire-controller-manager/issues/76) with your use case.
+Yes, but it requires the use of a separate CRD ([ClusterStaticEntry][2]).

 ### How do i see SPIRE Controller Manager logs?